 - other personal crises.

-UC Health, in collaboration with Student Affairs, UC SHIP, and the UC Medical Centers continues to pursue additional resources for the campus-based SHCS centers, and to enhance the network of community and UC-affiliated mental health providers available to provide services to UC students.
-UC Health is also working with these partners to provide innovative programs and services to improve access to psychiatric and other mental health services and to promote student well-being and academic success.
+UCH, in collaboration with Student Affairs, UC SHIP, and the UC academic health centers, continues to pursue additional resources for the campus-based SHCS centers, and to enhance the network of community and UC-affiliated mental health providers available to provide services to UC students.
+UCH is also working with these partners to provide innovative programs and services to improve access to psychiatric and other mental health services and to promote student well-being and academic success.